vim-autoformat/vim-autoformat/README.md

 Note that `nodejs` is needed for this to work.
 Here is the link to the repository: https://github.com/einars/js-beautify.

+* `sass-convert` for __SCSS__.
+It is shipped with `sass`, a CSS preprocessor written in Ruby, which can be installed by running `gem install sass` Here is the link to the SASS homepage: http://sass-lang.com/.

 * `tidy` for __XHTML__ and __XML__.
 It's probably in your distro's repository, so you can download it as a regular package.
 For Ubuntu type `sudo apt-get install tidy` in a terminal.